appsmithorg/example-apps-movie-store-api/README.md

 ## Rebuild the project

-To incrementally build the project:
+To incrementally build the project, run the following command:

 ```sh
 yarn run build
 ```

-To force a full build by cleaning up cached artifacts:
+To force a full build by cleaning up cached artifacts, run the following command:

 ```sh
 yarn run rebuild